dabiged/Volve2OPM/README.md

 ```

 ### Results
-Here the OPM modified OPM simluation is compared directly with the Equnior provided model run with ECLIPSE.
+Here the modified OPM simulation is compared directly with the Equnior provided model run with ECLIPSE.
-There are some clear difference between the two (e.g. the Equinor model has additonal wells, modified permeability etc).
-However the results are very similar over this time scale.
+There are some clear difference between the two (e.g. the Equinor model has additonal wells, modified permeability am additional faults etc).
+Encouragingly the results are very similar over this time scale.

 ![](OPMvsEclipse.gif)

 ## Authors